 So very sour 'cooking' (baking/culinary) apples, cider apples, crab apples, and 'wildings' (uncultivated hedgerow apples - similar to a crab apple in size and flavour) may not work for juice .... however .... for the first year we have a plan to stop these going to waste ...
 Get in touch if you have apples unsuitable for juice (or even pears) and we can see what we can do!

 Don't pick ... yet ... get in touch!

-Drop an email to email@example.com to book your apple drop-off slot - we will come back to you with a couple of options as soon as we can - bear with us (most of the time 'we' are a one-woman apple-mad 'team' - with a few lovely helpers when it all gets too crazy!) and most days are spent climbing trees, pressing and bottling so I will do my very best to respond within 24 hours!
+Drop an email to Sarah on firstname.lastname@example.org to book your apple drop-off slot - we will come back to you with a couple of options as soon as we can - bear with us (most of the time 'we' are a one-woman apple-mad 'team' - with a few lovely helpers when it all gets too crazy!) and most days are spent climbing trees, pressing and bottling.
+I will do my very best to respond within 24 hours!

 Keep your apples on the tree as close as possible to your arranged drop-off time (don't pick them weeks before

 and try and store them until you can bring them/we can fit you in!).
 This will ensure the freshest and best